Roles & Responsibilities of a Creative Project Manager

 What is Creative Project Management?

-Creative project management involves planning, coordinating, and overseeing tasks and resources to execute creative work effectively.
+Creative project management is a process which involves planning, coordinating, and overseeing tasks and resources to execute creative work effectively.
 It shares similarities with traditional project management but is less rigid and structured.

-For example, some creative project managers would give a time range rather than a hard deadline, so it encourages them to explore new ideas and innovative approaches, all while staying firmly aligned with the project's timeline and objectives.
+For example, some creative project managers would give a time range rather than a hard deadline.
+This approach encourages team members to explore new ideas and innovative approaches.
+At the same time, it ensures that they remain firmly aligned with the project's timeline and objectives.

 Main Responsibilities of Creative Project Managers

 What does a creative project manager do?
 A creative project manager’s duties are spread throughout the project.
-They not only manage the project and assign tasks but also handle clients while ensuring the project runs smoothly.
-Here are a few of their responsibilities:
+Not only managing the project and assigning tasks, but also handling clients while ensuring the project runs smoothly.

 Managing Client Relationships